mitt-c/summify/README.md

 # Summify: AI-Powered Documentation and Code Summarization

-Summify is an advanced AI tool designed to quickly summarize technical documentation and code, helping developers understand complex codebases faster and more efficiently.
+Summify is an advanced AI tool designed to summarize technical documentation and code, helping developers understand complex codebases faster and more efficiently.

 ## 🌟 [Live Demo](https://summify-seven.vercel.app/)